apple/swift-service-discovery/README.md

 /// Performs a lookup for the given service's instances.
 The result will be sent to `callback`.
 ///
+/// `defaultLookupTimeout` will be used to compute `deadline` in case one is not specified.
+///
+/// - Parameters:
+///   - service: The service to lookup
+///   - deadline: Lookup is considered to have timed out if it does not complete by this time
-/// `defaultLookupTimeout` will be used to compute `deadline` in case one is not specified. func lookup(_ service: Service, deadline: DispatchTime?, callback: @escaping (Result<[Instance], Error>) -> Void)
+///   - callback: The closure to receive lookup result func lookup(_ service: Service, deadline: DispatchTime?, callback: @escaping (Result<[Instance], Error>) -> Void)
 ```